redwoodjs/redwood/docs/docs/testing.md

 ```

 The published key will be serialized and stored as a string.
-To make testing easier for you, we serialize the object you are passing when you use the `toHaveCached` matcher
+To make testing easier for you, we serialize the object you are passing when you use the `toHaveCached` matcher, before we compare it against the value in the cache
 :::

 ### Partial Matching